 ENGL 4300 Portfolio Capstone Course (3-0).
-A course required of English majors in which they compile the portfolio of materials which must be submitted to the department for its assessment of program learning outcomes.
-Students enroll in this class during their final semester in the English undergraduate program.
+A course required of graduating English majors in which they produce a writing portfolio for applications to graduate programs or employment and to be submitted to the department for program learning outcomes assessment.
+Instructor approval required.
+Prerequisite: ENG 1301 & 1302 or 2311.
+Equivalent courses: ENG 4300

 ENGL 4302 Southwestern Literature (3-0).
 A study of the literature of the Southwest.
 Major emphasis is placed upon the Southwest novel.
 The course includes study of the historical and cultural background of the region.
+Prerequisite: ENG 1301 & 1302 or 2311.
+Equivalent courses: ENG 4302